nfasano/movie_recsys/README.md

 </picture>
 </p>

-*Figure : Average perplexity evaluated on the training dataset (blue) and testing dataset (red) as a function of the number of components used to train the model.
+*Figure 5: Average perplexity evaluated on the training dataset (blue) and testing dataset (red) as a function of the number of components used to train the model.
 The average and standard deviation are computed after performing a 5-fold cross-validation.*

 #### Model evaluation

-#### High-level features of the model
+(see [model_eval.ipynb](https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/model_eval.ipynb) notebook for implementation)
 The following figure shows the top words represented in the first 5 topics of the 20-topic model.
 Most of these topics are readily interpretable as mentioned previously.
 Loosely speaking topic 1 represents war-type movies, topic 2 represents Christmas/holiday movies, topic 4 represents crime-type movies, and topic 5 represents sport type movies.
 Topic 3 is a bit harder to label, but seems to represent a class of people, particularly when addressed formerly with words such as mr, mrs, dear, darling.
 Each topic, however, does have some words that seem misplaced, such as harassment in topic 2 and the words nick, gwen, gandhi, jasper, and phil in topic 5.

 <p align="center">